Validating Quality Gates and Code Rules in Visual Studio

 One popular aspect of the tool NDepend is the integration of the tool into the Continuous Integration build process.
 Every morning the team leader gets an up-to-date report telling if some Quality Gates or some Rules have been violated yesterday.

-All Quality Gates and rules are passed into Visual Studio as soon as one or several VS projects have been (re)compiled.
+All Quality Gates and rules are passed into Visual Studio as soon as one or several Visual Studio projects have been (re)compiled.
 And it just take a few seconds without slowing down the IDE.

 Checking if there are Quality Gates and Rules Violations